On homomorphism related parameters of oriented triangle-free planar graphs: Introduction

-It is observed that the parameter oriented chromatic number is an analogue of the ordinary chromatic number, while the oriented analogue of the ordinary clique number ramifies into two parameters: oriented relative and absolute clique number.
+\begin{remark} It is possible to define the ordinary chromatic number of simple graphs in a similar fashion as pointed out by Hell and Ne\v{s}et\v{r}il~\cite{hell}.
+From this point of view, it is easier to observe how the oriented chromatic number is a natural analogue of the ordinary chromatic number.
+For the notion of clique number, its oriented analogue ramifies into two different parameters, namely, oriented relative and absolute clique numbers. \end{remark}